UPDATE: This website design eBook was originally published on 31 January 2019 and updated on 28 December 2020.

 - Social Accounts.

 - Google Analytics, the Pinterest meta tag and the Facebook pixel.

 You can return to Site Settings to make changes at any time — if you should change locations, for example.

 6. Preview and publish

-After customising the template with your own text and photos, click the Preview button in the top right to see what your new website will look like on a desktop computer, as well as on a smartphone.
+After customising the template with your own text and photos, click the Preview button in the top left to see what your new website will look like on a desktop computer, as well as on a smartphone.